Boppin' the Blues

 "Boppin' the Blues" is a 1956 song written by Carl Perkins and Howard "Curley" Griffin and released as a single on Sun Records in May 1956.
 The single was released as a 45 and 78, Sun 243, backed with "All Mama's Children", a song co-written by Perkins with Sun labelmate Johnny Cash.

 The song was featured on the 1970 album Carl Perkins' Greatest Hits, Columbia LP CS 9833 and the 1986 Rhino Records collection Carl Perkins: Original Sun Greatest Hits, RNCD 75890.
 Perkins also performed the song on the Town Hall Party syndicated TV series in 1959 and with Dave Edmunds and The Stray Cats on the 1985 HBO/Cinemax special Blue Suede Shoes: A Rockabilly Session.
 The record was reissued in 1984 on the Collectables label on the Back to Back Hit Series featuring Sun Records as 3090 and on the Sun Golden Treasure Series in 1979 as Sun 9.

 Background

-Griffin was a singer and disc jockey from Jackson, Tennessee, who also recorded rock and roll songs on the Atomic Records label from 1955 to 1957, such as "Got Rockin' On My Mind", Atomic 305, released in 1957.
+Griffin was a singer and disc jockey from Jackson, Tennessee, who also recorded rock and roll songs on the Atomic Records label from 1955 to 1957, such as "Got Rockin' on My Mind", Atomic 305, released in 1957.
 Griffin also co-wrote "Dixie Fried" with Perkins in 1956.

 Chart performance

-The single reached no. 9 on the Billboard country and western chart, no. 47 on the Cashbox pop singles chart, and no. 70 on the Billboard Hot 100 pop singles chart.
+The single reached number 9 on the Billboard country and western chart, number 47 on the Cashbox pop singles chart, and number 70 on the Billboard Top 100 pop singles chart.
 The single was also released in Canada on the Quality label as #1570.

 Notable recordings

-The song has been recorded by other musicians, including:
+The song has been recorded by other musicians, including: Ricky Nelson, Gene Vincent, Brian Setzer, and Johnny Rivers.

-Ricky Nelson, who recorded the song on his first Imperial album Ricky in 1957.